The Gran Risa slope

 The start of the piste can be reached from La Villa with the Piz La Ila cable car and via the ski slopes on the Piz La Ila - Piz Sorega plateau.

+The descent through the forest starts just below the junction of the black and red slopes of Piz La Ila and runs through the forest close to La Villa.
 Since the slope extends mostly north and long parts through the forest, it is in the shade for the entire day.
 This makes it particularly speedy and sometimes even icy.

 If you want to follow the footsteps of the world's best skiers, such as Ingemar Stenmark, Mark Girardelli, Michael von Grünigen, Ted Ligety, Bode Miller, Marcel Hirscher and of course the most successful racer in Italy - Alberto Tomba, and try the Gran Risa, you should be a well-trained skier.